tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 ### Task 4: Review Build Outputs

 1. Log in to [Azure Machine Learning studio](https://ml.azure.com) either directly or via the [Azure Portal](https://portal.azure.com).
 Make sure you select the Azure Machine Learning workspace that you created from the notebook earlier.
 Open your **Models** section, and observe the versions of the registered model: `compliance-classifier`.
-The latest version is the one registered by the build pipeline you have run in the previous task.
+The latest version is the one registered by the build pipeline you ran in the previous task.

     ![Review registered model in Azure Machine Learning studio.](media/devops-build-outputs-01.png 'Registered Models in Azure Machine Learning studio')

 2. Select the latest version of your model to review its properties.
-Notice the ```build_number``` tag which links the registered to model to the Azure DevOps build that generated it.
+The ```build_number``` tag links the registered model to the Azure DevOps build that generated it.

     ![Review registered model properties, notice Build_Number tag.](!media/../media/devops-build-outputs-02.png 'Registered model details and Build_Number tag')